Total pageviews

 Recovering the sacred

-In the above context, I consider it an honor to share with you the sacred story of these gold rings.
-What motivated me to make the rings was a strongly-felt urge to recover what used to be sacred.
-The quiet symbolism of the rings denounces a long history of careless abuse of sacred Native lands and waters all over Turtle Island (North America) and reflects the sad realization that much of the ancestral lands and countless sacred places of the Anishinaabeg and other Native Nations are now smothered and fouled by all sorts of economic activities, ranging from recreation to mining.
+In this context, I am honored to share with you the sacred story of these gold rings.
+Like all of my jewelry, the rings serve solely as teaching tools and are not for sale.
+My motivation to create the rings stemmed from a deep desire to reclaim what was once sacred.
+The subtle symbolism of the rings highlights a long history of neglectful abuse of sacred Native lands and waters across Turtle Island (North America) and reflects the unfortunate realization that much of the ancestral lands and numerous sacred sites of the Anishinaabeg and other Native Nations are now overwhelmed and polluted by various economic activities, from recreation to mining.

-The rings are designed in the ancient tradition of Nishinaabe mazinaajimowin, or ‘Spirit drawing’; this spiritual art of the Anishinaabe ancestors still exists inscribed in birch bark scrolls kept by the Midewiwin (Ojibwe Grand Medicine Society)as well as in the form of countless rock paintings scattered throughout the Canadian Shield and the Great Lakes area.
+The rings are crafted following the ancient tradition of Nishinaabe mazinaajimowin, or ‘Spirit drawing’; this spiritual art of the Anishinaabe ancestors is still preserved in birch bark scrolls maintained by the Midewiwin (Ojibwe Grand Medicine Society) and in numerous rock paintings found across the Canadian Shield and the Great Lakes region.

-The rings were made in the, as I like to call it, GRAPHIC OVERLAY STYLE: a unique mixture of the technique of Hopi overlay and the use of clear-cut and hard-edge, calligraphic ‘spirit lines’, a trademark of the Canadian New Woodland Art School.
+The rings were crafted in what I refer to as the GRAPHIC OVERLAY STYLE: a distinctive blend of the Hopi overlay technique and the incorporation of sharp, hard-edge calligraphic ‘spirit lines’, characteristic of the Canadian New Woodland Art School.

 AnishinaabegThe story of the rings is a story that has been told throughout history by countless tongues.
-It is one of many grandfather-stories that, since time immemorial, stand up from the roots of the trees and from the cliffs surrounding the Great Lakes and from the banks of the rivers crossing Anishinaabe land; and although its meaning is deeply rooted in the collective memory and cultural consciousness of the Anishinaabe People, it is also a story that I believe is quintessentially universal in its scope and its applicability to our everyday lives and relationships.
+It is among the many grandfather-stories that, since ancient times, rise from the roots of the trees, the cliffs around the Great Lakes, and the banks of the rivers traversing Anishinaabe land.
+While its significance is deeply embedded in the collective memory and cultural awareness of the Anishinaabe People, I also believe it is fundamentally universal in its relevance and application to our daily lives and relationships.

 _______________________________________________________________________________